Saad-Ohid/saad_ohid_eportfolio.github.io/index.md

 #### 4. Database Integration
 Modern software connects a visual screen to a background database.
 This portfolio proves the ability to link interactive web dashboards with NoSQL databases like MongoDB.
 Building these full systems involves writing smart search commands so users can easily filter, sort, and view massive amounts of data on their screens in real-time.

-#### 5. A Security-First Mindset
+#### 5. A Security First Mindset
 Software must protect user data from day one.
 A major theme across all these projects is building with security in mind.
 Key upgrades include:
 * Building mandatory login screens so strangers cannot see the data.
-* Creating "Admin" roles so only approved users can make big changes.
+* Creating Admin roles so only approved users can make big changes.
 * Ensuring the system completely forgets a user's session the moment they click log out.
 * Moving hardcoded passwords out of the main code and into locked configuration files.